 Or more vital for your patients’ health.

-MedPage Today ran a recent article titled “2020 Was a Lost Year for Women’s Medical Care.”
+MedPage Today ran an article titled “2020 Was a Lost Year for Women’s Medical Care.”

 The article referenced a KFF study that suggests women in the U.S. missed out on a range of essential health care services during the pandemic—from routine health screenings to contraceptive care—because of public health restrictions and increased financial barriers.
 Compared with men, more women skipped a recommended medical test or treatment (15% vs 23%, respectively) or missed preventive health services (26% vs 38%, respectively) during the COVID-19 crisis.